 The Blank Page

-As a fiction writer, staring at a blank page is very much like being lost.
+As a fiction writer, staring at a blank page is intimidating.
 You can start your story in a million different ways.
-Of those, there are probably nine hundred thousand that won’t work.
+Of those, probably nine hundred thousand won’t work.
 They’ll lead you down false paths, cause you to question your own ability, and waste more time than you have available.

 Sitting and waiting is also possible.
 At some point, inspiration is sure to come, right?

-Maybe you should go back to what you know.
-Re-read some of your favorite books, and see how they handled whatever type of scene you were thinking of writing.
+Maybe you should do some research.
+Re-read some of your favorite books, and see how they handled whatever type of scene you want to write.

-When I started Dragon Run (the first time), I chose the completely wrong main character, a man named Magister Lundi.
+When I started Dragon Run (the first time), I chose the wrong main character, a dragon name Archovar.
+The second time I started the book, the main character was a man named Magister Lundi.
+That was also a bad choice.

-You could (correctly) argue that I wasted a lot of time writing about Magister Lundi.
+You could argue that I wasted a lot of time with those main characters.
 I certainly felt that way for a while, but time and distance have given me a clearer perspective.
-Realizing that he was not my protagonist unlocked a world of possibilities for me.
-Having seen the story from his perspective, I was able to more fully understand the challenges facing Al.
+The writing I did with them unlocked a world of possibilities for me.
+Having seen the story from their perspectives, I was able to more fully understand the challenges facing Al (the actual protagonist).

 With Bradley’s Dragons, I made a different mistake.
 I started writing the book at the wrong time in the story.
 I actually made that mistake multiple times.
-When to start the book became a topic of significant debate among my editors.
-I think it might be one of the reasons that Scholastic never picked it up.
+When to start the book became a topic of significant debate among my readers and critique partners.

-Did that mistake set me back?
+Did the mistake set me back?
 No doubt, but it led to a hundred other discussions and considerations that enriched the story.

 Look up from your blank page and consider the kind of story you want to write.
 What’s the tone you’re looking for?
 Ominous?
 Hopeful?
 Suspenseful?
 Funny?
 Throw the appropriate music on and close your eyes.
 Think about your story.
 When your first idea comes to you, stop yourself from writing.
 Keep thinking.
 Keep listening.
 Twist it around in your head.
 When you can’t hold it in any longer, open your eyes and start writing.